 Queenstown to Frankton

 The Queenstown Trail, otherwise known as the Frankton Arm Walk is lakeside bliss.
 Starting at the Recreation Ground car park, run along the edge of Lake Wakatipu while admiring the beautiful mountain scenery around you.
-The 10 km path is a great spot if you’re an amateur runner with its flat terrain.
+The 10 km path is a great spot if you’re an amateur runner, with its flat terrain and a coffee stop midway from the legends at The Boat Shed (if you know, you know).
 End at the Kawarau Bridge or turn around and get your jog on back into town to complete a full 20km—that way you can basically tick the Queenstown Half Marathon off your bucket list.

 Jack’s Point Track